-Without a doubt Flux brings good principles to abide by when it comes to front-end architectures.
-Single source of truth, unidirectional data flow and no cascading updates.
+Without a doubt, Flux brings good principles to abide by when it comes to front-end architectures.
+Single source of truth, unidirectional data flow, and no cascading updates.
 These are very important.
 We only need to find a way to apply them and somehow solve some of the problems that the architecture model came with.

-During development you sometimes notice some issues that you did not encounter while using a different architectural model or pattern.
+During development, you sometimes notice some issues that you did not encounter while using a different architectural model or pattern.
 If you take a closer look you can identify the differences and see where the trade-offs are which in turn will make you a better developer because you better understand what picking one pattern over another means.

 Some of these issues do not exist with MVVM, there’s no stale data in MVVM and it scales on both dimensions.
 We can keep adding ViewModels as much as we want, we can instantiate them as much as we need and there’s no global Dispatcher where all of them are registered.
 In most cases the View deals with one Store, if we bind the View directly to a ViewModel that it instantiates (or we get an instance through Dependency Injection or some other creational pattern) then we no longer need to dispatch Actions that go to every single Store or ViewModel.
-We no longer have that problem and we can expect this to work fast as we can customise the ViewModel to expose all the properties our View needs.
-We can have the form definition defined by the ViewModel, at least the structure of it along side the validation rules which were part of the Action Creators.
+We no longer have that problem and we can expect this to work fast as we can customize the ViewModel to expose all the properties our View needs.
+We can have the form definition defined by the ViewModel, at least the structure of it alongside the validation rules which were part of the Action Creators.
 The View interacts with just one ViewModel.
 In most cases with Flux, the View dispatches Actions that are dedicated to only one Store.

-MVVM can certainly simplify this especially through its Two-Way binding.
+MVVM can certainly simplify this, especially through its Two-Way binding.
 This goes a bit against the unidirectional data flow idea, but it makes a lot of sense when it comes to forms.

 If you think about it, we actually have two flows that we need to treat independently.
 One is the read-only flow where we load data and display it, MVVM or Flux do this really well.
 There aren’t a lot of dispatches to worry about performance, either pick is just as good.